Which Bankruptcy Eliminates All Debts?

 - You also can’t file for Chapter 7 within six years of entering into a Chapter 13 bankruptcy, unless all your unsecured debts were paid in the Chapter 13 proceeding or at least 70% of those debts were paid subject to certain “best-effort” conditions.

-- You also can’t refile within 180 days of dismissing a previous bankruptcy petition because of objections from creditors, or if the court dismissed your case because you violated one or more rules.
+- You also can’t refile within 180 days of voluntarily dismissing a previous bankruptcy petition because a creditor lienholder sought relief from the bankruptcy court or if the court dismissed your case because you violated one or more rules.

 Even with the exemptions provided by the Bankruptcy Code, you could potentially lose at least some property if you file for Chapter 7, and it’s possible that you might not qualify for Chapter 7.
 Not to worry—there’s still Chapter 13.